britaneeelizabeth/ed/_texts/DaisyMillerPlay.md

 DAISY, who has risen to her feet, leaning on his arm.
 Oh, yes; you ought to go home!

+Copyright, 1883,
+By Houghton, Mifflin and Company, and James R. Osgood and Company.
+All rights reserved.
 Cambridge: University Press, John Wilson & Son.